Chinese people in Turkey: Chinese investment in Turkey

-The Chinese Belt Road (BRI) has renewed Chinese investors’ interest in buying real estate in Turkey.
+China's Belt Road Initiative (BRI) has renewed Chinese investors' interest in buying real estate in Turkey.
 415 units were purchased by Chinese Nationals from January to July 2020.
 The Chinese are now the 8th largest foreign property buyer in Turkey.
 Foreign investments have increased alongside the Turkish Citizenship by Investment Program.
 This program allows foreign nationals to invest in different country sectors in order to obtain the rights of Turkish Citizenship.
 It was introduced on 12 January 2017.
 Foreigners can buy property valued at 1 million dollars USD or more and then are entitled to Turkish Citizenship themselves and their family.